-• The Unverified List: BIS's Unverified List (UVL) is a list of persons involved in prior transactions subject to the EAR for which BIS has not determined the legitimacy of that entity or the veracity of the entity's intention to properly use US-origin products, software, or technologies.
-Being listed on the UVL neither prohibits a company from receiving US-origin products, software, or technologies, nor imposes a new license requirement, but rather raises a red flag with respect to transactions that include these entities.
-Companies are required to clear such red flags, through additional due diligence or other assurances, before proceeding with a transaction.
-If an exporter cannot clear up the red flags, it must apply to BIS for a license for the transaction before proceeding further.^[8]
+- Entity List: The Entity List, maintained by BIS, identifies those persons whose activities BIS has determined pose a risk to US foreign policy goals.
+Placement on the Entity List means that a license is required from BIS before most, if not all, products, software, or technologies subject to EAR can be sent to a listed entity.
+Generally, BIS has a presumption of denial for such license applications.
+[7] - The Unverified List: BIS's Unverified List (UVL) is a list of persons involved in prior transactions subject to the EAR for which BIS has not determined the legitimacy of that entity or the veracity of the entity's intention to properly use US-origin products, software, or technologies.
+Being listed on the UVL neither prohibits a company from receiving US-controlled products, software, or technologies, nor imposes a new license requirement, but rather raises a red flag with respect to transactions that include these entities.
+Companies are required to clear such red flags, through additional due diligence or and by obtaining additional written assurances, before proceeding with a transaction.
+If an exporter cannot clear up the red flags, it must apply to BIS for a license for the transaction before proceeding further.
+[8]